Nateckert/cookiecutter-pypackage-rust-cross-platform-publish/README.rst

 distribution (Wheel) which will not require the end user to actually compile the Rust code themselves.

-An example output of this cookiecutter can be seen at trust_pypi_example_.
+An example output of this cookiecutter can be seen at rust_pypi_example_.
 In the example I wrote a cli in Python that interops via CFFI with a Rust binary.
 I used a tool called setuptools-rust which enables setuptools to handle compiling just like it would with C.